Family history FAQ

 - Search for and identify documents that might have recorded details of a particular life activity, in a place at a time.

 - Search library and record archives collections for documents of interest.
 You may wish to visit the Library’s Helen Macpherson Smith Trust Family History Reading Room.

-- We have a series of online research guides that will help you identify the most useful resources.
+- We have a series of research guides that will help you identify the most useful resources.

 Where do I find records of convicts transported to Australia?